mamghaderi/task-queue/README.md

 ## Description

-In this code, I used mqtt as inbound and outbound of ortools library.
-The server subscribes on settings.MQTT_REQUEST_TOPIC, to receive messages from client.
+In this code, I used mqtt as inbound and outbound of the ortools library.
+The server subscribes to settings.MQTT_REQUEST_TOPIC, to receive messages from the client.
 Message data protocol is list of lat and lons as follow:

 ```python
 data = [[2, 3], [4, 6], [7, 8]]